exo-archives/aio-portal/server/tomcat/patch/src/main/tomcat/GATEIN-README.txt

 1) How to run Tomcat
  * On the Windows platform
-   Open a DOS prompt command, go to tomcat/bin and type the command "gatein.bat run"
+   Open a DOS prompt command, go to tomcat/bin and type the command
+      "gatein.bat run" for production
+      "gatein.bat run" for development

  * On Unix/linux/cygwin/MacOSX
+   Open a terminal, go to tomcat/bin and type the command:
+      "./gatein.sh run" for production
+      "./gatein.sh run" for development

-   Open a terminal, go to tomcat/bin and type the command ./gatein.sh run You may need to change the permission of all *.sh files in the tomcat/bin dir by using:
-     chmod +x *.sh
+   You may need to change the permission of all *.sh files in the tomcat/bin dir by using: chmod +x *.sh

  For both OS environments, you need to set the JAVA_HOME variable.